GnisterDev/JavaFX-Calendar/readme.md

 ## How to run project in Eclipse Che

 To run this project in eclipse che change directory to calendar using `cd ./calendar`.
 Then run the run.sh script using `./run.sh`.
 This script will automatically install all dependencies, compile the project and run both the rest api and javafx ui.
+To see and interact with the app, open the "endpoint" tab in the editor and open the endpoint at port `6080` (6080-tcp-desktop-ui) in a new tab.

 ## How to test the project in Eclipse Che